rkibel/LeetCode/README.md

 # LeetCode
-A collection of personal solutions for LeetCode \n
+A collection of personal solutions for LeetCode.
 The majority of these solutions will be in Java.